chengniedotcom/chengniedotcom.github.io/notes/be-useful.md

 ---
-title: TITLE - by AUTHOR
+title: Be Useful - by Arnold Schwarzenegger
-date: 2023-DATE
+date: 2023-12-24
 permalink: /notes/be-useful
 author_profile: false
 tags:
     - notes
 ---

-## *TITLE* - by AUTHOR
+## *Be Useful* - by Arnold Schwarzenegger

-Read: 2023-DATE
+Read: 2023-12-24

-Recommend: SCORE/10
+Recommend: 8/10

-SUMMARY
-Address the TK items
+I appreciate his critique of 'The Secret' and his emphasis on supporting visualization with hard work.

 ## Notes